tarantool/doc/doc/reference/reference_lua/popen.rst

-* :ref:`popen.shell <popen-shell>` which is similar to the libc `popen <https://www.gnu.org/software/libc/manual/html_node/Pipe-to-a-Subprocess.html>`_ syscall, and
+* :ref:`popen.shell <popen-shell>` which is similar to the libc `popen <https://www.gnu.org/software/libc/manual/html_node/Pipe-to-a-Subprocess.html>`_ syscall
-* :ref:`popen.new <popen-new>` to create a popen object with more specific options.
+* :ref:`popen.new <popen-new>` to create a popen object with more specific options

 Either function returns a handle which we will call ``popen_handle`` or ``ph``.
 With the handle one can execute methods.